typhdotcom/diaspora/README.md

 * `HasObserver G`: `|E| ≥ |V|` (at least one extra edge beyond spanning tree).
 * `observer_creates_mass`: `HasObserver` + connected ⟹ `AllowsGenesis`.

-In other words, wiring in “enough” connectivity to host an observer also creates room in H for **mass-carrying topological modes**.
+Wiring in "enough" connectivity to host an observer also creates room in H for **mass-carrying topological modes**.

 Main theorem: